About the Honor Society

 Students who are members of the National Speech & Debate Association honor society stand out in the college admissions process.Katie Byrnes

 To become a member of the National Speech & Debate Association’s Honor Society, student members must abide by the Code of Honor.
 High school and middle school students become members upon placement on their school roster.

 Middle school memberships are $10 and cover 6th through 8th grade participation.
-High school memberships are $20 and are lifetime memberships, including membership in the collegiate speech and debate honor society, Pi Kappa Delta.
+High school memberships are $20 for the student’s entire high school career.

 How to Earn Merit Points